 - What does it look like?

 - How are things are placed in their designated space?

 - What isn’t there?

 After you envision each space, write out the difference of how things are now and what you want them to be once you finish.

 Break things down into categories

 The piece I took from Marie Kondo’s book is using categories to declutter.
-This gives you a fresh perspective for everything within your home.
+This gives you a fresh perspective on everything within your home.

 Here are a few examples of categories I suggest you use: